Satyam123kumar/GymPro-Exercise-Navigator/README.md

 Key Features:

-* Implemented efficient search algorithms utilizing AJAX requests and JSON parsing to seamlessly retrieve and display exercise data from external APIs
+* Implemented efficient search algorithms utilizing Fetch API requests and JSON parsing to seamlessly retrieve and display exercise data from external APIs
 * Designed an intuitive single-page application (SPA) architecture using React.js, ensuring optimal performance and responsiveness
 * Integrated state management techniques such as Redux for centralized data handling and efficient UI updates
 * Utilized Material UI components for a polished and visually appealing user interface across various screen sizes and devices